 Including the planning rules for:

-The following instruments were made with the Housing SEPP:
+We made these instruments (legal documents) with the Housing SEPP:

-The design guidance for seniors housing is currently also under review.
-To learn more about this review, visit Seniors housing.
+The design guidance for seniors housing is also under review.
+To learn more, visit Seniors housing.

 Frequently asked questions

-The NSW Housing Strategy: Housing 2041 is the NSW Government’s plan to meet the State’s housing needs over the next 20 years.
-The Housing SEPP supports this strategy by driving the development of affordable and diverse housing to meet the needs of our growing community.
+Housing 2041 is our plan to meet the state’s growing housing needs over the next 20 years by increasing the development of affordable and diverse types of homes.

-Chapter 3 (Educational establishments and child care facilities) of the State Environmental Planning Policy (Transport and Infrastructure) 2021 now includes a definition of campus student accommodation which permits accommodation of people associated with the education facility (i.e. not just students).
+Chapter 3 (Educational establishments and child care facilities) of the State Environmental Planning Policy (Transport and Infrastructure) 2021 now includes a definition of campus accommodation, which also includes accommodation for people associated with the education facility (that is, not just students).

 Off campus student housing developers will use the co-living housing provisions.